Christianity in Equatorial Guinea

 Christianity in Equatorial Guinea dates back to pre-independence, when Equatorial Guinea was a colony of Portugal and Spain.
-Today almost 90% of the population are Christian.
-The majority are Roman Catholics, though there are also a few thousand Methodists and Presbyterians.
+In 2023 almost 90% of the population are Christian.
+Of these 71% are Roman Catholics, though there are also a few thousand Protestants, mainly from the Reformed Church, but also Methodists and Presbyterians.

 History of Christianity in Equatorial Guinea

 Originally home to religious traditions of indigenous Bubi and Fang tribes, Equatorial Guinea's relationship with Roman Catholicism first began through its colonization by the Portuguese in the late 15th century (specifically in the year 1472).
 Having little development over the territory, Portugal's religious influence was interrupted by multiple Baptist missions by the British in 1827 and 1839.
 Focused on the island of Fernando Po, British Christianization efforts were cut short in this time due to Spanish interest in the territory.
 Resultantly, the former Portuguese colony was ceded to Spain in 1778.
 From the mid-nineteenth-century there were various Protestant missions, such as Baptist missions from the West Indies (in 1841), Primitive Methodists from England, and Presbyterians (in 1850) from the United States.
 However, one of the most widely known British Baptist missionaries, Alfred Saker, took a special interest in Christianizing the island of Fernando Po.
 Gaining trust from the indigenous communities, Saker lived among them and created many protestant churches beginning in 1849.
 Despite his connection with the people, Alfred Saker, and other protestant missionaries, were expelled by the Spanish government in 1853 due to a concordat between Spain and the Vatican.
 This concordat declared Catholicism to be the colony's official religion and led to some expulsion or non-recognition of competing faiths.
 Presbyterians were not recognised until 1906, and Protestant schools were not allowed under the Spanish rule.
 All Protestant churches were closed in 1952.
 During Equatorial Guinea's decolonization movement, Spain loosened its hold on restrictions.
 As a result, some religious freedoms and equal rights were granted to native citizens in 1959.